 One of the most important pieces of information about Medicaid involves eligibility requirements.
 All applicants must meet the established Medicaid eligibility rules in West Virginia in order to qualify for benefits.
 Medicaid eligibility can range from a variety of factors, some of which might need further documentation to accompany the application.
 If supporting documents are needed for a Medicaid application, then the applicant must include them to be considered.
 Familiarizing oneself with the Medicaid program eligibility can make the application process much simpler.

 It is also crucial to understand different parts of Medicaid such as the Children’s Health Insurance Program, or CHIP, as well as the recent expansion.
 Did the Affordable Care Act, or ACA expansion affect Medicaid in West Virginia?
 Specific states in the U.S. expanded their Medicaid coverage options to millions more Americans.
-For comprehensive information about Medicaid, download our complimentary guide.
+For comprehensive information about Medicaid, download our free guide.